NotePlan/plugins/np.ThemeChooser/README.md

 NOTE: When you set one of the 5 presets using the `/Change Theme Preset` command, the theme is immediately available to you in the Command Bar.
 However, because NotePlan only generates the menu bar items once (at start-up), you will not see them in the menu bar until you restart NotePlan.

+Use `/Change Theme Preset` again to change any preset you already set to another theme instead.